 As you rise above Funchal, you’ll get voyeuristic glimpses into private gardens and dramatic views down through steep gorges.
 The 3,200-metre ride itself takes 15-20 minutes and is both relaxing and thrilling at the same time.

 Tip: Buy a return ticket to save money.
-It’s 11 euros to go one way or 16 return.
+It’s 11 euros to go one way or 16 return for adults.
 More info here.

 7. Photograph the patterned pavements of Funchal